-In today’s market there are few options when it comes to individual health insurance.
+In today’s market, there are few options when it comes to individual health insurance.
 Currently, Indiana has just two insurance companies offering coverage which can only be purchased through the marketplace.
 With purchasing a policy through the federal exchange, a policyholder may also be eligible for an advanced tax credit (ATC).
 The ATC is determined by household income, if one qualifies for the tax credit, that can significantly reduce the monthly premium.
-Under the ACA, a qualified recipient would pay no more than 9.5% of their household income in premium.
+Under the ACA, a qualified recipient would pay no more than 9.5% of their household income in premiums.
 To be eligible for the ATC, household income must be under 400% of the federal poverty level.
 Applying for the federal tax credit has become complicated because one must project what they think their income will be.
 If the income expected is understated, then you could end up having to pay the tax credit back when you file your taxes.

-Under the Affordable Care Act, you may only purchase an individual policy during a set time call open enrollment.
+Under the Affordable Care Act, you may only purchase an individual policy during a set time called open enrollment.
 This typical will start November 1st, and end December 15th and these policies will have an effective date of January 1st.
 The only exception to this is if you have a qualifying life event (QLE).

 Individual health insurance policies under the ACA have been designed to cover the essential benefits.
-Which includes prescription drugs, Laboratory services, rehabilitative services, hospitalization, outpatient, emergency room services, mental health & substance abuse, maternity, pediatric, and preventive care services.
+Which includes prescription drugs, laboratory services, rehabilitative services, hospitalization, outpatient, emergency room services, mental health, substance abuse, maternity, pediatric, and preventive care services.
 All health plan is required to provide these services to be considered creditable coverage.

 Deductibles under the ACA have continued to rise as permitted by the law.
 Very few companies offer a deductible lower than $1,000, and most plans have $5,000-$6,000 deductibles.
 The high deductible reflects the rising cost of healthcare, and it appears they will continue to rise.

 Under the essential benefit of the ACA, all creditable individual health insurance must cover prescription drugs.
 Insurance companies do have a drug formulary which is a list of drugs they cover.
 This means some drugs they do not have to include, and some brand name drugs may apply toward the deductible.
-One benefit under the ACA is a medication may be covered at 100% at no cost to insured.
+One benefit under the ACA is a medication may be covered at 100% at no cost to the insured.